 A small bit about the geology

-This huge spring has formed in Mali Gjere karst massif, on a tectonic fault (fracture of Earth’s crust) between Mesosoic – Paleogene carbonates and Tertiary flysch.
+This huge spring formed in Mali Gjere karst massif, on a tectonic fault (fracture of Earth’s crust) between Mesosoic – Paleogene carbonates and Tertiary flysch.
 Spring flows through a layer of Triassic gypsum and anhydrites.

 This is so called Vauclusian spring (named after the magnificent French Vaucluse Spring) – ascending spring which comes out from a deep, almost vertical cave.